deoluamuada/9jastreet/README.md

 # 9jastreet
-Chat with wifi on any 9ja street
+Chat with 9jirians with your wifi  on any 9ja street